 Though Gen Y appears to be health conscious, their lifestyle is hectic.
-They miss out on meals, good planned diet, exercise and live a stressful life.
-Hence, lifestyle health issues are seen in most of the millennial in different scenarios.
+They miss out on meals, a well-planned diet, exercise, and a stressful life.
+Hence, lifestyle health issues are seen in most millennials in different scenarios.

-Gastroesophageal reflux (GER), also called Acid reflux is one of the common health issue seen among millennial.
-Due to hyperacidity and acid reflux people tend to get headache/migraine pain.
+Gastroesophageal reflux (GER), also called acid reflux, is one of the most common health issues seen among millennials.
+Due to hyperacidity and acid reflux, people tend to get headaches or migraines.
 It is seen in both in men and women.

-GER or Acid Reflux happens when contents from your Gut (Stomach) move back up into your Gullet (also refer as Esophagus).
-If you have symptoms of GER/Acid Reflux more than twice a week, you might have an acute condition known as Gastroesophageal Reflux Disease (GERD).
+GER, or acid reflux, happens when contents from your gut (stomach) move back up into your gullet (also referred to as your esophagus).
+If you have symptoms of GER or acid reflux more than twice a week, you might have an acute condition known as gastroesophageal reflux disease (GERD).

-Gastro-esophageal reflux disease (GERD) is one of the most common diseases in Europe and the United States too, and affects severely the quality of life, with common symptoms as heartburn and acid regurgitation.
+Gastro-esophageal reflux disease (GERD) is one of the most common diseases in Europe and the United States too and affects severely the quality of life, with common symptoms such as heartburn and acid regurgitation.

-According to a research done by National Library of Medicine (USA) the prevalence of GERD in India ranges from 7.6% to 30%, and the main reason being food habit.
-One of their other research also says, that GERD is highly prevalent in southern part of India.
+According to research done by the National Library of Medicine (USA), the prevalence of GERD in India ranges from 7.6% to 30%, with the main reason being food habits.
+One of their other studies also says that GERD is highly prevalent in the southern part of India.
 The research was done in the Trivandrum district of Kerala during 2010–2011.

 The first symptom of GERD is acid reflux.
 Acid reflux causes an uncomfortable burning feeling in the chest, which can move up into your neck and throat.
 This feeling is often understood as heartburn.

 In the case of acid reflux, you might develop a sour or bitter taste at the back of your mouth.
 It might also cause the regurgitation of food.